 “Back and Better”

-Like most of the suits on this list, there’s an external fluid seam weld covering all of the glued and blindstitched seams.
-However, this fluid seam weld is a slight cut above the rest as it’s lighter than most while still providing the added warmth and durability.
+Like most of the suits on this list, there’s an external fluid seam weld covering all of the glued and blind-stitched seams.
+However, this fluid seam weld is a slight cut above the rest as it’s a little but lighter.

 Checking out the inside, Quiksilver has added a red thermal lining that they call “far infrared”.
-This lining helps with warmth and is really comfortable as well.
-We’ve found this suit to run toasty, making it perfect for early morning sessions or howling winds.
-For those looking for the ultimate in flexibility, Quiksilver offers the Highline in a zipperless version as a 3/2mm and a 4/3mm.
-Finally, it’s also now available as a 6/5/4 for the coldest of waters.
+This lining helps with warmth and is comfortable as well.
+We’ve found this suit to run toasty, making it perfect for early morning sessions or when the wind picks up.

 Shop by Model

-A long-time best-seller from O’Neill, the Heat has developed a cult following over the years and for good reason.
+A long-time best-seller from O’Neill, and the only back zip on this list, the Heat has developed a cult following over the years and for good reason.
 At its core, the Heat is a simple, no-frills suit that is both dependable and practical.

 For bigger guys, the Heat is the perfect choice as it’s available in rare sizes like 3XL and 4XL.